ArrayAccess/Indonesia-Postal-And-Area/README.md

 This repository contains **THOUSANDS** & Binary Data!

+# Note For You

+Due this repository & another opensources are not profitable to us.
+We will shutdown then delete our codes & data.

+Because the open source project just profitable to another.

+Very thanks to many peoples that contribute the codes to our projects.

+But, doing the un-usefullness to our better life.
+We make a decision to delete our previous & current opensources projects.

+Our team contributes, distribute and provide many things, but we just receive Zero & Never getting benefit from our development process, and we feel very tired that provide the free codes to many commercial companies.

+Thanks You

+# Note For Commercial Company

+Please be kind & be respectful to the opensources projects.

+You have commercial & profitable company that you've been built from the free resource & opensource.
+So, contribute to their life basis even only 1 cent.

 **Before clone, make sure you know what you'll do.**

 ## AWESOME OF YOU